 Not losing weight (maybe even GAINING) while breastfeeding is a surprisingly common, yet frustrating, problem that new moms face.

 If you’ve experienced this, it probably left you feeling a little surprised and confused.
-After all, we’ve all heard how breastfeeding is supposed to help us lose weight?
+After all, isn’t breastfeeding supposed to help us lose weight?
 That’s what everyone says, right?

 You almost expect the pounds to just melt right off!

 It can be extremely disappointing when that doesn’t happen– When quite the opposite happens.

 After all (I get it), you just want to fit into your old pre-pregnancy clothes again.

 There are several possible reasons for weight gain while breastfeeding, including lifestyle changes and shifting hormones.

 Related: 17 Helpful Tips for Losing the Baby Weight

 Do women normally gain weight if they’re breastfeeding?